EXPERT GUIDEChess PuzzlesAll Levels

 How Often Should I Practice Chess Puzzles?

-Grandmaster research and platform data consistently show that solving 10-20 puzzles daily is more effective than occasional marathon sessions.
+Established principles of spaced practice consistently suggest that solving 10-20 puzzles daily is more effective than occasional marathon sessions.
 Consistent daily practice of 20-30 minutes builds pattern recognition and calculation accuracy more efficiently than sporadic intensive training.
 The key is regularity, not volume.

 What Difficulty Level Is Best for Improvement?